EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the 'Run JupyterLab' app

-[Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service you can use.
+In contrast to 'Run Container', which runs a container on a back-end without human interaction when it is running, [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service you can use.
 Please be reassured that no Python knowledge is assumed or required!

 Click the 'Run JupyterLab' app on the Open OnDemand home page.